MONET2018/MONET/README.md

 ## Epipolar supervision
-Run Epi_LabeledData.py
+Run Epi_LabeledData.py to generate training data for labeled data.

-Run Epi_UnlabeledData.py
+Run Epi_UnlabeledData.py to generate training data for unlabeled data and their pairs.

-Run Epi_Semisupervised.py
+Run Epi_Semisupervised.py to train the base model with epipolar supervision.